Themes:Deception & Appearance vs RealityGender & PowerLove (Conventional vs Unconventional)

 ELIZABETHAN MUSIC & THEATRE

 Songs in Shakespeare's plays were not merely entertainment — they functioned as thematic commentaries.
-Elizabethan audiences would have recognised the song's warning as a conventional trope, but Shakespeare weaponises it by placing it immediately before the gulling scene, creating layers of ironic resonance (meaning that echoes and deepens throughout the play).
+Elizabethan audiences would have recognised the song's warning as a conventional trope, but Shakespeare weaponises it by placing it immediately before the gulling scene, creating layers of ironic resonance.

 GENDER & POWER